Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A conjugacy theorem and the generalized spectrum of the Koopman operator

 Similar computations show,

 and since $\Phi$ solves the generalized eigenvalue problem $\mathbf{P}_{\alpha}$, we get for all $u\in F$,

 which allows us to conclude that,

-for all $h_1$, and $h_2$ in Hom($F$), {\it i.e.} the conjugacy operator $\mathcal{L}_{f,g}$ is a contraction for the premetric $\rho_{\Phi,r}$.
+for all $h_1$ and $h_2$ in Hom($F$), {\it i.e.} the conjugacy operator $\mathcal{L}_{f,g}$ is a contraction for the premetric $\rho_{\Phi,r}$.
 The rest of the assumptions (i) and (ii) of Theorem \ref{THM_conjug} are just a translation of the ones used in Theorem \ref{Thm_fixed-point}, and thus by using this last theorem the proof of the present one is easily achieved. \end{proof}

-\begin{remark} This theorem presents the particularity to provide conditions under which, when it exists, the conjugacy $h$, lives in $\mathbb{H}_{\Phi,r}.$ This means in such a case that $h$ satisfies some behavior at infinity prescribed by $\Phi$, which has in turn to solve $\mathbf{P}_{\alpha},$ a spectral problem related to the Koopman operators $U_f$, and $U_g$ which involves structural constants of $f$ and $g$: $\lambda_r(f)$ and $\lambda_r(g)$ as introduced above.
+\begin{remark} {\jr This theorem provides conditions for the conjugacy $h$, when it exists, to lie in $\mathbb{H}_{\Phi,r}.$} This means in such a case that $h$ satisfies some behavior at infinity prescribed by $\Phi$, which has in turn to solve $\mathbf{P}_{\alpha},$ a spectral problem related to the Koopman operators $U_f$ and $U_g$, which involves structural constants of $f$ and $g$: $\lambda_r(f)$ and $\lambda_r(g)$ as introduced above.
 This aspect could be of interest in control theory. \end{remark}

 \begin{remark} Condition of type $(i)$ in Theorem \ref{THM_conjug} is often met in a stronger form when dealing with (local) conjugacy problems that arise around a fixed point.
-Indeed it is often required that the convergence of the sequence $\{f^{n} g^{-n}\}$ holds in C$^0$ provided that $f$ and $g$ are tangent to sufficiently high order (cf. {\it e.g.} \cite{TOPOChaperon86}, Lemma 3 p.
-95). \end{remark}
+Indeed it is often required that the convergence of the sequence $\{f^{n} g^{-n}\}$ holds in C$^0$ provided that $f$ and $g$ are tangent to sufficiently high order; cf. {\it e.g.} \cite[Lemma 3 p.
+95]{TOPOChaperon86}. \end{remark}